Cristina Mardirossian

 Although you feel ready to heal, there might be a part of you that interferes with the process to protect you from vulnerable feelings that threaten your sense of self.
 Parts work can also look at the “inner child” part(s) that still carry pain that is stuck in time.
 Parts work is very effective in making clients feel seen, heard, and attuned.
 This may be a modality to consider if you have been in therapy for many years without much success.

-Sensorimotor Psychotherapy (SP) Level 1 actively incorporates awareness of the body, targeting the habits of physical action, autonomic dysregulation, and posture.
+Level 1 actively incorporates awareness of the body, targeting the habits of physical action, autonomic dysregulation, and posture.
 By addressing the physical as well as the psychological effects of adverse experiences on the mind and body, SP supports a deep, effective, and unified approach to healing.
 SP for the treatment of trauma equips therapists to better understand the symptoms and issues related to trauma and traumatic attachment and to work with them more effectively.
-If you’d like more information on SP, please click here.

 The T.R.I.P model has been influenced by the ideas, theories, concepts, and practices of the following therapies and seeks to integrate key aspects of each of these therapies: